dhh1128/codecraft.co/why-mental-models-matter.md

 These mental models of the world matter.
 They--not products--are the nuggets of gold for which we prospect.
 Ask Galileo.

-How much of popular culture is built on scaffolding provided by an idea that used to exist only in the mind of an engineer?
+How much of popular culture is built on scaffolding provided by an idea thused to exist only in the mind of an engineer?
 Engineers didn't just dream up plasma TVs or radios; they enabled the very idea of broadcasting.
 They didn't just figure out how to download files from the internet; they convinced us to think of data blobs in terms of files and folders in the first place.
 They didn't just populate the App Store; they thought the concept of "app" into existence.
 I could go on and on with examples, but I'll leave that as an exercise for the reader.

 As I said in <a title="// Comments on Comments" href="comments-on-comments.md" target="_blank">my post the other day about comments</a>, the mental models created by engineers are the most valuable output of the tech industry.